huberfe/huberfe.github.io/jobs.md

 - I prefer applications that were written by yourself, not AI.
 (I will reject applications that are clearly AI written)

-## Some details on the 2026 recruiting procedure for PhD students

-This call above is for the stipend of 5000 PLN net.
-At U. Gdansk, every PhD student _also_ needs to be part of the Doctoral school.
-The doctoral school then provides an _additional_ salary of 3466 PLN gross.

-The timeline is as follows.

-1) With me:

-- Application deadline: 30 June
-- Interview: 6-10 July
-- Decision: 10 July

-2) With the doctoral school:

-The successful candidate will then have to apply (with my support) to the doctoral school of the University of Gdańsk.
-You will need all your documents (diploma etc) ready.

-- Application dealine: July 12 (an application fee of 250 PLN is needed for that)
-- Decision: 30 July.

-The start of the position can then not be earlier than 1 October (beginning of the semester).